General

 Once you become a deferred member it is not possible to combine your pension records together to produce one annual benefit statement, as we are required to produce a statement for each record you have with NILGOSC.
 However, if you re-join the Scheme you may have the option to combine your deferred benefits with your new active pension record within the first twelve months.

-Most deferred annual benefit statements for 2023 have now been issued, other than there is a query.
-Active annual benefit statements will be issued before 31 August 2023.
+Most deferred annual benefit statements for 2024 have now been issued, other than there is a query.
+Active annual benefit statements will be issued before 31 August 2024.
 If you have not received your active benefit statement by the middle of September please contact us.

 If any of your personal details have changed or are shown incorrectly you can update them via your My NILGOSC Pension Online account.
-If you have chosen not to sign up to this service you can complete an LGS24 – Change of Circumstances Form (526KB PDF) or telephone us on 0345 3197 325.
+If you have chosen not to sign up to this service you can complete an LGS24 – Change of Circumstances Form (2.16MB PDF) or telephone us on 0345 3197 325.

 The deferred benefits you have in the Scheme are reviewed annually and increased to keep up with the cost of living.

 Pension increases are based on the increase in the Consumer Prices Index (CPI) in the year to the previous September.
-The CPI change to September 2022 was 10.1%.
+The CPI change to September 2023 was 6.7%.

 In April 2016 the government simplified the state pension by replacing the existing basic State Pension and additional State Pension with the new single-tier State Pension.